 Empathy is an essential aspect of effective leadership and a powerful human trait that binds us together in the ups and downs of life and work.

 Gregg Vanourek is an award-winning author who trains, teaches, and speaks on leadership and personal development.
 He runs a training venture focused on helping you lead yourself, lead others, and lead change.
 Gregg is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (a winner of the International Book Awards) and LIFE Entrepreneurs (a manifesto for integrating our life and work with purpose and passion).
-To get Gregg’s manifesto on how to avoid the Common Traps of Living and free book chapters from Gregg’s books, check out his Free Guide.
+To get Gregg’s manifesto on Leadership Derailers (and how to avoid them) and free book chapters from Gregg’s books, including Triple Crown Leadership, check out his Free Guide.